msridhar/NullAway-wiki/Configuration.md

 This option supports [restricted regexp syntax](#restricted-regexp-package-patterns).

+  - `-XepOpt:NullAway:UnannotatedClasses=...`

+A list of classes within annotated packages that should be treated as unannotated.
+E.g., if all code under `com.foo` should be treated as annotated except for the class `com.foo.UnAnnot`, you could use the options `-XepOpt:NullAway:AnnotatedPackages=com.foo -XepOpt:NullAway:UnannotatedClasses=com.foo.UnAnnot`.

   - `-XepOpt:NullAway:KnownInitializers=...`

 The fully qualified name (without argument's, e.g. `android.app.Activity.onCreate`) of those methods from third-party libraries that NullAway should treat as initializers (equivalent to being annotated with an `@Initializer` annotation).